 Toyota offers a comprehensive assortment of more than three dozen dealer-installed items, including exterior and interior trim upgrades, cargo-bed accessories and performance and handling enhancements from Toyota's performance brand, TRD.

 The Tundra's optional i-Force 5.7-liter V8 makes 71 more horsepower than the also-optional 4.6-liter V8, yet, with the technology of variable valve timing and the benefits of a six-speed automatic transmission, almost matches the fuel economy of the standard V6.
 Both the engine and transmission are built in the U.S.

 Under the Hood

-The 2010 Toyota Tundra offers three engine choices: The standard 236-horsepower 4.0-liter V6, an all-new 310-horsepower 4.6-liter V8 or the 381-horsepower 5.7-liter V8.
-The V6 comes with five-speed automatic transmissions, while the V8's are mated to a six-speed automatic.
-Since the 5.7-liter makes 71 horsepower more than the 4.6-liter and gets almost the same fuel mileage as the V6, the vast majority of Tundra buyers select the big engine, although the new 4.6-liter V8 bests both the 4.0-liter and 5.7-liter in highway fuel economy.
-Toyota employed several technologies to allow both V8 engines to produce both big power and reasonable economy.
-Variable valve timing optimizes engine performance for changing conditions and demands, and the six-speed automatic transmission employs a low first gear to aid low-speed acceleration and two overdrive gears to maximize highway economy.
+The 2011 Toyota Tundra offers three engine choices: The standard 270-horsepower 4.0-liter V6, a 310-horsepower 4.6-liter V8 or the 381-horsepower 5.7-liter V8.
+The V6 comes with five-speed automatic with uphill/downhill shift logic, while the V8's are mated to a six-speed automatic.
+Since the 5.7-liter makes 71 horsepower more than the 4.6-liter and gets almost the same fuel mileage as the V6, the vast majority of Tundra buyers select the big engine.
+All three engines employ several technologies allowing them to produce both big power and reasonable economy.
+Variable valve timing optimizes engine performance for changing conditions and demands, and the V8's six-speed automatic transmission employs a low first gear to aid low-speed acceleration and two overdrive gears to maximize highway economy.

 310 horsepower @ 5600 rpm